Ever caught yourself staring at a strand of RNA in a textbook and wondering why it looks just a little bit different from DNA?

 Therapeutic Design

 When you hear about “modified mRNA” in the context of COVID‑19 vaccines, the magic is in swapping out some uracils for pseudouridine or 5‑methyl‑uridine.
-Those tweaks dampen the immune alarm while keeping the code readable for ribosomes.
+Also, those tweaks dampen the immune alarm while keeping the code readable for ribosomes.
 Knowing that uracil is the only base exclusive to RNA is the first step toward those clever modifications.

 How It Works (or How to Do It)